Application and Admission

 Students who are reinstated following a withdrawal from college will comply with the degree requirements of the catalog in effect when they are reinstated.

 Termination of Matriculation

-The dean of the school, on the recommendation of the graduate program director, may terminate the matriculation of any student who fails to make sufficient progress towards the degree or to cancel a student's registration if he/she is registered for courses for which he/she does not have the prerequisites.
+The dean of the school, on the recommendation of the graduate program director, may terminate the matriculation of any student who fails to make sufficient progress towards the degree or to cancel a student's registration if the student is registered for courses for which the student does not have the prerequisites.

 Candidates for the degree not in attendance for two calendar years will have their matriculation terminated.
 To reactivate their matriculation, these candidates must receive permission from the dean of the respective school.
 Such candidates will need to reapply, by resubmitting all documents required under the current admissions process.
 They will also be required to meet all current degree requirements within the five-year period from the beginning of the semester of matriculation.
 If this is not possible, the candidate may have to complete additional courses and current degree requirements.